davidedmonds80/davidedmonds80.github.io/_posts/2020-10-11-which-linux.markdown

 have been done by large companies, the odds that you'll be able to find an answer for any problems you encounter are very high.

+*Update December 2020* Since I initially wrote this post, the CentOS board has changed how CentOS is going to be released and used.
+CentOS as it existed will no longer be.
+The project is moving all of it's focus to CentOS Stream, which will essentially be a Beta product for RHEL.
+It will be almost identical to RHEL, but it will be ahead of RHEL in terms of packages.
+It will still be a stable distro, just one that is updated frequently.
+CentOS Stream will still be an excellent tool to use if you want to develop for RHEL, or want to use something close to RHEL.

 ### [Open Suse](https://www.opensuse.org/)
 Suse Linux is one of the older Linux distributions around, it's been used in the corporate world for a long time, and there are still services that use it almost exclusively.
 OpenSuse is the free